Become a councillor

 Councillors are elected by the community they represent to decide how the council should carry out its various activities.

-Councillors are entitled to different types of salaries, allowances and expenses dependant on the roles and responsibilities they have.
+Councillors are entitled to different types of salaries, allowances and expenses dependant on the roles and responsibilities they have - a video from the Welsh Government is available to view on YouTube.

 Councillors act as decision makers, signposters, caseworkers, community volunteers, watchdogs and campaigners.
 Councillors make decisions about how council services are run; are involved in determining the councils overall budget; help set standards for the various services offered by the council, support constituents with problems they might have with the Council or other agencies and ensure that local services are properly provided.